zjlanthe/synthetic_data_insulator_blender/test_visio/README.md

 # test video
-Training YOLOX model using train synthetic data, here are some test results
+here are some test results that training YOLOX model using train synthetic data.